15 Christmas Gift Ideas for Horse Lovers

 4. Tickets to a top event

-Assuming no-one directly involved in the gift already competes at such a level tickets to watch the top riders do their stuff makes for a super inspiring day out.
+Looking ahead to 2021 with positivity, and assuming no-one directly involved in the gift already competes at such a level, tickets to watch the top riders do their stuff makes for a super inspiring day out.
 By this we’re thinking of the likes of Badminton, Burghley, Hickstead, HOYS among other well known international events.
 Attending an event as a pure spectator, no equine commitments in tow, can be a pleasant change and a chance to catch up on some socialising, shopping and chilled spectating, enjoying the atmosphere with none of the pressure.
 To get you started… buy a Badminton Horse Trials Gift Voucher here, Hickstead Derby meeting Saturday tickets here, or Cheltenham festival tickets here.
 For more ideas have a look on the Ticket Master website.

 5. Hanrose novelty horsey-themed candles and gifts